nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_ARRAY_METHODS_NEW.md

 > **Lightning Exercise 2:** Refactor your code so that if the search text is found in the first name, or last name, of any purchasing agent, show that agent.

-## reduce
+## reduce() Method

 **<span style="color: red">Warning:</span>** The `reduce()` array method is going to seem confusing.
 More than the others, it takes practice, trial, and error to truly understand when it's useful and its power.

-> A week goes by as you clean up your code and starting defining a strategy for getting the company on a private Github account so you can have all of the code in one place.
-Then Doris calls you into a meeting room where you find her, Walter - the head of the office sales team - and Howard sitting in old, burgundy office chairs.
-They are all looking at your expectantly.
->
-> Doris breaks the silence with, "Walter here has a request, and I told him that you would definitely be able to do it."
->
-> You glance at Walter who flashes his overly-brilliant white teeth at you.
->
-> Doris continues, "Remember that list of businesses I had you make for me?
-Well, Walter would love to have their total order amount listed for each company in that list."
->
-> Walter speaks in a strong, but slightly annoying baritone voice, and adds, "Yeah just keep the report you have now, but in parenthesis next to the company add the sum of all orders."
+ Now we would like to have the total order amount listed for each company in the list in parenthesis next to the company add the sum of all orders.

 Now, you could achieve this using `forEach()` on the order property for each business.
 Below is the existing code for listing businesses, but with the addition of a `forEach()` for calculating the order summary.